Sharesale

 Johnson continued by explaining filmmakers often ask him about finding an agent, getting money to finance their project, and other business aspects of the film industry, but he believes people should first focus on making content instead of the transactional aspects of the industry.
 “Just focus on making your stuff.
 Even if it’s making tiny things that no one’s gonna sees, you’re developing your voice, and you’re getting better and better at what you do.”

 Johnson adds, “I really do genuinely believe that the vibranium in the movie industry is somebody who makes cool stuff that you haven’t seen before.
-If you can develop your to the point that you can do that, it’ll happen.”
+If you can develop your talent to the point that you can do that, it’ll happen.”

 Johnson gave more straightforward advice by saying filmmakers should, “Work on your voice.
 Don’t get discouraged.
 Just keep doing it.
 Keep getting better at what you do.
 Keep watching movies.
 Keep making movies.
 Keep putting it out there.”